Plexim

-Plexim GmbH, or Plexim, is providing simulation software for power electronic systems.
-The product, PLECS, is used for product development in power electronics.
-The area of application includes renewable energy, automotive, aerospace, industrial and traction drives, and power supplies.
+Plexim GmbH is a software company that develops modeling and simulation tools for power electronic systems.
+The company is known for its main product, PLECS (Piecewise Linear Electrical Circuit Simulation), which is used in the design and analysis of power converters, electrical drives, and control systems.

 Plexim is located in Zurich and Boston and has local representatives worldwide.

 History

-Plexim GmbH was founded as a spinoff company from the Swiss Federal Institute of Technology (ETH Zurich) in June 2002.
+Plexim was founded in 2002 as a spin-off from the Power Systems Laboratory at the Swiss Federal Institute of Technology (ETH Zurich) in Zurich, Switzerland.
 It was first associated with the Power Systems Laboratory at the Department of Information Technology and Electrical Engineering.
 It then moved its offices to Technopark Zürich.

+The company was established to commercialize simulation technology developed during academic research, aimed at improving the modeling efficiency of switched electrical systems.

+Over time, Plexim expanded its operations beyond Europe, establishing offices and partner networks in North America and Asia to support a global customer base.

 In April 2009, Plexim opened an office in Cambridge, Massachusetts.